Val d’Anniviers

 Alps2Alps Airport Transfers to Grimentz, Zinal, St Luc, Chandolin and Vercorin

-Alps2Alps cover all major ski destinations in the Alps including all the Val d’Anniviers villages and provide reliable transfers from Geneva, Sion and other airports at seriously competitive prices.
-Professional English speaking drivers meet and greet you on arrival and transport you safely and swiftly to your accommodation.
+Alps2Alps covers all major ski destinations in the Alps including all the Val d’Anniviers villages and provides reliable transfers from Geneva, Sion and other airports at seriously competitive prices.
+Professional English-speaking drivers meet and greet you on arrival and transport you safely and swiftly to your accommodation.
 Private transfers or group transfers for up to 52 people with secure online booking, 24/7 telephone support and generous discounts for mid-week transfers.
 Get a transfer quotation and book online >

 Airport Car Hire / Car Rental for Val d’Anniviers

-Having a car can be useful if you’re staying a long way from the lift (unlikely) or want to travel between the sectors on a regular basis.
-And if you are staying in Val d’Anniviers for a long time, it also facilitates visits to other nearby resorts that are in day-trip range like Crans Montana, Nendaz, Saas Fee, Verbier and Zermatt.
+Having a car can be useful if you’re staying a long way from the lift (unlikely) or want to travel between the sectors regularly.
+And if you are staying in Val d’Anniviers for a long time, it also facilitates visits to other nearby resorts Crans Montana, Nendaz, Saas Fee, Verbier and Zermatt.

 Ski Equipment Rental in Val d’Anniviers